visala123/Aws-Elasti-Cache-Redis-Env/README.md

 ##  Required Secrets in GitHub

-In your GitHub repo, go to **Settings → Environments → prod and dev->add Environment secrets** and add:
+In your GitHub repo, go to **Settings → Environments → prod and dev , dev-plan and prod-plan->add Environment secrets** and add:

 AWS_ACCESS_KEY_ID